 Ethnicity can also influence your risk.
 For example, African-Americans and South Asians tend to be diagnosed with heart disease at higher rates.

-What can I do about a family history of heart disease?
+What you can do if you have a family history of heart disease

-Unfortunately, we can’t control our genes – whether that’s heart disease risk or a receding hairline.
+Unfortunately, we can’t control our genes – whether that’s our risk of heart disease or risk or a receding hairline.
 But remember: Your family didn’t ask for these things any more than you did, so try to cut them some slack.

 Also remember that it’s not just about your family history – it’s about your future behaviors and habits, too.
 You can start making lifestyle changes to reduce your heart disease risk today.
 These steps and choices are things that are very much in your control.